polkascan/social-contract/polkadot/treasury-proposal-008.md

 - Total Treasury Spending Proposal: 10,000.00 DOT*

 (*) [Re-Denomination DOT](https://polkadot.network/the-results-are-in/)
-### Appendix: Exchange rate EUR/DOT (old)
+### Appendix: Exchange rate EUR/DOT
-The Social Contract states that the DOT base-price will be determined by taking a 30 day average price from major exchanges.
+The Social Contract states that the DOT* base-price will be determined by taking a 30 day average price from major exchanges.
 Currently DOT* has not been traded on exchanges long enough to determine a 30 day average price.
 Hence there is currently no good method to determine fair value of DOT*.